ckan/ckan/doc/maintaining/tabledesigner.rst

 Validation errors
 =================

-If any required values are missing, any values fail validation or cause conflicts with existing rows then errors will appear on the form after clicking "Save".
+Errors will appear on the form after clicking "Save" if any values fail validation or cause conflicts with existing rows.

 .. image:: /images/table_designer_form_errors.png